Last Updated on April 2, 2021 by Jim Ferri

 The hills all around the city, and the steep banks of the river, are still heavily wooded.
 The old town of Bern is a UNESCO World Heritage Site, thanks in part to its four miles of arcades, which the locals refer to as “Lauben,” making it the longest weather-sheltered shopping promenade in Europe.
 Views of the area, especially of both the Old Town’s clustered roofs and of the majestic Alps on the horizon, are beautiful.

-Switzerland’s Little Italy, a Great Place to Visit
+Switzerland’s Little Italy, Another of the Best Places to Visit in Switzerland

 The Mediterranean region of Europe seems to begin on the south side of the Alps in Ticino. one of the reasons Ticino has long been rated as one of the best places to visit in the Switzerland.
 There’s a feel of Italy here, with palms and citrus trees scattered about, and streets winding their way down to little piazzas.
 It’s Switzerland’s only Italian-speaking canton and it shares the Italian love of food, wine and la dolce vita, the later somehow coexisting with the Swiss need for regulations and rules.